OrestOhorodnyk/automated-data-pipeline-workshop/README.md

 ## Cloud Composer
 1) Run the composer instance with the following attributes:
-   * Use the service account with required permissions
+   * Use the service account with the required permissions
    * Specify all env variables as in docker compose
 2) Copy the `load_sales_data.py` and `beam_jobs` to the composer DAG folder
 3) Navigate to Airflow UI and run the dag